Elon Musk Denies Report of Affair With Google Co-Founder's Wife

-Elon Musk had a brief affair last fall with the wife of Google co-founder Sergey Brin, according to an explosive Wall Street Journal report published Sunday.
-The Journal reports that the affair led to Brin's divorce with Nicole Shanahan earlier this year, and that it ended the close friendship between Musk and Brin.
-Musk, however, denied the report and called it a "hit piece."
+Elon Musk had a brief affair last fall with Nicole Shanahan, the then-wife of Google co-founder Sergey Brin, according to an explosive Wall Street Journal report published Sunday.
+But while the Journal reports the affair led to Brin's divorce with Shanahan and the end of Musk's close friendship with Brin, Musk denied the report.
+On Sunday he called it a "hit piece" and on Monday tweeted a selfie of himself with Brin.

 Musk rejected the Journal's report in a tweet, calling it "total bs."

 "Sergey and I are friends and were at a party together last night!"
-Musk tweeted.
+Musk tweeted Sunday.
 "I've only seen Nicole twice in three years, both times with many other people around.
 Nothing romantic."

-Responding to a comment on Twitter, Musk then tweeted: "Haven't even had sex in ages (sigh)."
+"I spoke to both Sergey and Nicole about the article and they were both adamant that they had not talked to WSJ, nor authorized anyone to speak on their behalf," Musk told the New York Post on Monday.
+"Moreover, I was with Sergey from Saturday night to yesterday afternoon with many mutual friends and it was a super positive vibe."

+The Wall Street Journal said in a statement to CNET that "we are confident in our sourcing, and we stand by our reporting."

 Musk and Brin had been longtime friends, with Musk reportedly often sleeping at Brin's Silicon Valley home.
-Brin, who's worth $95 billion, has made several investments in Tesla since the company was created in 2003.
+Brin, who's worth $95 billion, has made several investments in Tesla since the car company that Musk runs was created in 2003.
 Alongside his Google co-founder Larry Page, Brin contributed to a $40 million funding round in 2006.
-When Tesla was facing a cash crunch in 2008, Musk sent pleas to several friends for investments, according to Ashlee Vance in his 2015 biography on Musk.
+When Tesla was facing a cash crunch in 2008, Musk sent pleas to several friends for investments, according to Ashlee Vance in his 2015 biography of Musk.
 Brin invested $500,000.

 The Journal reported that Musk apologized to Brin at a party earlier this year but that Brin, despite acknowledging the apology, isn't on regular speaking terms with Musk.